Billy Porter, Kaley Cuoco and More 2021 Emmys Stars Who Scored a Spot on the Best Dressed List - E! Online

 Entertainment's biggest and brightest stars made their triumphant return to the red carpet after the annual ceremony went virtual last year amid the ongoing coronavirus pandemic.

-With Cedric the Entertainer hosting the 2021 Emmy Awards and a glittering list of nominees and guests in attendance, pop culture fans got to see the razzle-dazzle Hollywood has to offer.
+With Cedric the Entertainer hosting the 2021 Emmy Awards and a glittering list of nominees and guests in attendance, pop culture fans got to see the razzle-dazzle Hollywood had to offer.
 Stepping out at the Event Deck at L.A.
 Live, A-listers shined brightly in sparkly accessories, statement-making designs and bold beauty looks.

 Billy Porter made a head-turning entrance wearing an ultra-glamorous outfit, while Nicole Byer opted for a more electrifying ensemble with her voluminous purple Christian Siriano gown.
 Whether there was a sea of wildly colorful get-ups or effortlessly sleek looks, celebs made sure to bring their fashion A-game to the show.